jerryhgladinet/docs/host_centrestack/source/chapter03.rst

 In the hosted |prodname| environment, you can create Team Folders in several different ways.

 - Default Storage
-    Create a new Team Folder from scratch using default storage.
+    Create a new Team Folder from scratch using the default storage.
 It will be empty to start with and you can put files and folders inside later.

 - Existing Folder(s)
     Create a new folder by selecting one or more existing folders.
 Those selected folders will show up inside the Team Folder.

 - Publish Tenant Home Storage As a Team Folder
     The tenant's home storage will be published to users in the same tenant so they can see file and folder contents from the home storage.
-Some specialized folder such as folders from remote file servers or remote cloud storage services are not included in this scope.
+Some specialized folders such as folders from remote file servers or remote cloud storage services are not included in this scope.

 - Remote File Server (with Server Agent)
     Once you install the Server Agent on your remote server, you can create a Team Folder here.